emmajanedrews/base-template/_posts/2017-06-05-buying-a-salt-lake-city-home-with-high-student-loan-debt.md

 {% include youtube.html %}

-*Lender Jayson Kisselburg stopped by the Stern Team office today with some good news about buying a home with a lot of student loan debt.*
+<center>*Lender Jayson Kisselburg stopped by the Stern Team office today with some good news about buying a home with a lot of student loan debt.*</center>

 Today I’m here with Jayson Kisselburg from Veritas Funding with some good news for those buying a home with a lot of student loan debt.